camposfa/academic-website/content/authors/peyton_schmidli/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Peyton is an MA student in the Department ofAnthropology at UTSA.
+Peyton graduated with an MA from the Department of Anthropology at UTSA in 2025.

 [peyton.schmidli@my.utsa.edu](mailto:peyton.schmidli@my.utsa.edu)